 What to Do When a Hospital Makes a Mistake?

 If a hospital makes a mistake, a law firm representing the injured party can file a lawsuit against them as per the statute of limitations.
-Often, it is due to the lack of protocol in the hospital that a medical condition arises due to differential diagnosis.
+Due to the lack of protocol in the hospital, a medical condition arises due to differential diagnosis.

 If a doctor fails to provide proper patient care and the medical center does not take action against them, you can file for medical malpractice.
 Data shows that many medical malpractice cases are built on diagnostic errors.